bdragon300/go-asyncapi/examples/http-server/README.md

 # HTTP Server Example

-This package demonstrates how to use the generated HTTP consumer in an *existing HTTP server object*.
-This is useful when you want to integrate the generated code into an existing HTTP application, or put the API described in asyncapi to a separate URL prefix.
+This package demonstrates how to use the HTTP consumer with the standard [net/http](https://pkg.go.dev/net/http) implementation, that uses the request-response model.

 ## Prerequisites